iamsid47/hackclub/workshops/face-expression-detection/README.md

 Let's create another code snippet into which we will be typing some code to test our model and later make a script to display the output it just got.

 First, `import cv2, numpy and os` into your snippet.
 We now have to set the an initial *ID* counter which will be equal to zero.
 Remember that we had to input a digit just before we were training the images?
-Well that digit will be used here for the machine to calssify what type of expression-al output shall be provided if it is able to understand the expression in an image.
+Well that digit will be used here for the machine to classify what type of expression-al output shall be provided if it is able to understand the expression in an image.
 As earlier, we had set **anger** to **0**, **happy** to **1**, and so on.
 We will be following the same sequence here as well.

 ```python